CodyCBakerPhD/comorecipes/como_recipes/recipes/sourdough.md

 Let rise at room temperature all day.

 Refridgerate overnight.
-Score the dough before baking.
+Slash scores into the top of dough before baking.

 Bake in dutch oven covered for 20 minutes 500° F, then uncover for another 10-15 minutes.